omgimanoob/rspkl-atlas/docs/rbac-permission-conventions.md

   - `directors`: `project:read`, `timesheet:read`, `bi:read`, `overrides:update`
   - `admins`: `*`

+Note on role identifiers
+- Roles have a stable `code` (machine identifier used in JWT and APIs) and a human‑friendly `name` for display.
+Keep codes lowercase and descriptive (e.g., `admins`, `hr`).
+Names can evolve without breaking API contracts.

 ## Patterns to avoid
 - Overlapping synonyms (e.g., `project:view` and `project:read` in parallel).
 Pick one and stick to it.
 - Long chains of qualifiers.
 Consider a new permission if complexity grows beyond two colons.